 Information provided by the context explorer needs to be relevant to a broad set of research contexts.

-The main goal I wanted to accomplish with the design was to guide the user to information they value and understand.
-This included:
+I established two main goals to guide the user to information they value and understand.

 Provide a clear and simple workflow.